UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 In navigator's window, type this.
 Substitute the driver's CSIL usernane in place of "driver", and todays date (with periods instead of slashes) in place of the word todaysDate:

     scp driver@csil.cs.ucsb.edu:cs20/lab06/lab06Funcs.py lab06Funcs_fromDriver_todaysDate.py

+Example:

+    scp jasen@csil.cs.ucsb.edu:cs20/lab06/lab06Tests.py lab06Tests_fromJasen_10.08.2013.py

+You should be prompted for a password–the DRIVER's password.
+PASS THE KEYBOARD TO THE DRIVER and have the driver type in the driver's own password.
+Don't share passwords!

+Then, pass the keyboard back to the navigator.
+The navigator should do an ls command to list files, and you'll see that the files was copied into your account.
+Use the more command to list the contents, e.g.:

+    more lab06WebWriter_fromJasen_10.08.2013.py

 Do this for each file the two of you altered.

+If it copied successfully, then hooray!
+Do this again right before you leave lab today, and at the end of each work session.
+This is the NAVIGATOR's RESPONSIBILITy–to see that they ALSO has the files that are being created in the driver's account.

 Step 13: Final Submission
 -------------------------